-A driver must not operate a vehicle in a condition or manner that could cause:
+A driver must not operate a vehicle in a condition or way that could cause:

 You must not drive an unsafe vehicle or a vehicle with an unsafe load which:

-You must not ride in (or on) a vehicle in a way that might result in injury.
-If you are the driver you must not let your passengers ride in (or on) the vehicle in an unsafe way.
+You must not ride in or on a vehicle in a way that might result in injury.
+If you’re the driver you must not let your passengers ride in or on the vehicle in an unsafe way.

-Holding a package, person or animal in your lap or arms when driving is dangerous.
-Ideally, put packages in a secure place such as the boot.
-If this isn’t possible, put them in a place inside the vehicle where they won’t hurt anyone if the vehicle stops suddenly.
+Holding a package, person or animal in your lap or arms while driving is dangerous.
+Put packages in a secure place such as the boot.
+If this isn’t possible, put them somewhere inside the vehicle where they won’t hurt anyone if the vehicle stops suddenly.

-Children and pets can be noisy or need your help when you are driving.
+Children and pets can be noisy or need your help when you’re driving.
 If you have to deal with the needs of children or pets, pull over to the side of the road and park your vehicle first.

 A driver or passenger must not use any vehicle lighting equipment in a way that will dazzle, confuse or distract other road users.